 The influence of digital videos on our everyday culture is undeniable.
 Online video sharing sites such as YouTube, Vimeo, and Metacafe boast monthly audience numbers in the millions.

 Students today are using educational videos as a tool for learning everything: from basic skills - like changing a tire - to the latest dance craze.
 Remarkably, millennials make up 92% of the digital video viewing audience.
-Abstract topics that once seemed difficult to teach and learn are now more accessible and understandable thanks to the availability of educational videos for online learning.
+Abstract topics that once seemed difficult to teach and learn are now more accessible and understandable thanks to the availability of effective educational video platforms for online learning.

 Studies have shown that the use of short video clips allows for more efficient processing and memory recall.
 The visual and auditory nature of videos appeals to a wide audience and allows each user to process information in a way that’s natural to them.
 In a nutshell, videos are good teachers.

 The use of videos in teaching and learning serves to not only benefit students, but also teachers, their affiliated institutions, and the entire school system.
 A 2015 study conducted by software company Kaltura concluded that 93% of teachers believe that the use of educational videos improves the learning experience.
 They also serve to break down barriers, such as student and campus location, which were once insurmountable.

 As a result, educational institutions are faced with the task of meeting the rising demand for quality learning videos, online course offerings, and campus accessibility.
 Indeed, many are choosing to create their own educational video learning materials.
 While this idea may seem daunting, it can be a positive and enjoyable experience if you contract a full-service video production company that can tailor your videos to your institution’s individual needs.

 Using Videos in Education